jippy89/jippy89/README.md

 👔 Started programming career in 2018
 🎢 Used Javascript the _longest_

+### 😶‍🌫️ Interested in
+🔬 What we can do more with data #dataanalytics
+🧣 Product Management
+👟 Innovating developer's experience

 ### 🤔 Curiousity
 Why does developer that focuses on creating frontend app, called "frontend"
 The one working with the server "backend"